-The finished size of this Leather Card Sleeve is approximately 2 3/4″ (W) x 3 3/4″ (H).
-Perfect size as use as business card holder, loyalty card holder, entrance access cardholder, or as a slim wallet to keep some credit card and notes for an evening.
+The finished size of this slim leather card sleeve is approximately 2 3/4″ (W) x 3 3/4″ (H).
+Perfect size to use as a business card holder, loyalty card holder, entrance access cardholder, or as a slim wallet to keep some credit cards and notes for an evening.

 Leather Card Sleeve

 scroll ⬇️ to get the details on the How-To tutorial and pattern